 If you are a Mexican citizen, you must first obtain a visa to enter the US under TN-2 visa status.
 You can apply in two ways:

-- If you are already in the United States under another legal immigration status, you can file Form I-129 with USCIS to change to TN-2 Visa status.
+- If you are already in the United States under another legal immigration status, and you have maintained that status, your potential employer can file a Form I-129 Petition with USCIS to change your status to TN-2 Visa status.
 You will not be able to start working until you receive approval from USCIS.

-What do I do after I receive my TN-2 visa stamp?
+What do I do after I receive my TN visa stamp?

-What if I am already in the US in TN-2 status and want to change employers?
+What if I am already in the US with valid TN visa status and want to change or add employers?

-How do I extend my TN-2 status while inside the US?
+How do I extend my TN visa status while inside the US?

-TN-2 status is generally approved for the duration of employment for a maximum of 3 years at a time plus a period of up to 10 days before the validity period begins and 10 days after it ends.
-There is no limit on the number of extensions.
-If your TN is expiring you can seek an extension in two ways:
+TN visa status is generally approved for the duration of employment for a maximum of 3 years at a time plus a period of up to 10 days before the validity period begins and 10 days after it ends.
+Keep in mind, that a TN visa stamp may be issued for up to 4 years.
+Although your TN visa stamp may be for 4 years you cannot be admitted in TN visa status for more than 3 years.
+You can verify your admission status and dates of admission with your I-94 card.
+There is no limit on the number of TN extensions you can obtain.
+If your TN visa status is expiring you can seek an extension in two ways:

-- You can extend your TN-2 status by exiting and re-entering the US with your current Mexican passport and TN visa
+- You can extend your TN visa status by exiting and re-entering the US with your current Mexican passport, a valid TN visa stamp, and the proper supporting documentation.

 Additional Outside Resources